robinlioret/exploration/modules/forgejo/README.md

 Create > New migration

-Then "migrate" the repository of the argoproj gitops examples https://github.com/argoproj/argocd-example-apps.git.
+Then "migrate" the repository of the associated gitops sample https://github.com/robinlioret/exploration-gitops.git.
 That wll be useful to test ArgoCD.

-You can cloud this repo from the forgejo locally to edit and test stuff: `git clone http://forgejo.sandbox.local:3000/administrator/argocd-example-apps.git`
+You can cloud this repo from the forgejo locally to edit and test stuff: `git clone http://forgejo.sandbox.local:3000/administrator/exploration-gitops.git`